 Nike enjoys annual revenue of nearly $50 billion dollars.
 The athletic company is ubiquitous and celebrates branding deals with world-class athletes like Michael Jordan and Cristiano Ronaldo.

 And Mr. Knight isn’t the only one.
-Mark Zuckerberg hit his dad for a sizable loan to start Facebook.
+Mark Zuckerberg hit his dad for a sizable loan to run Facebook.
 Can you image?
 Think about life before social media and giants like Twitter, Instagram, and Facebook.
 Weird huh?

 6. Low-cost businesses